raduionescu/vlawe-boswe/README.md

 - VLFeat: http://www.vlfeat.org (place the library in the "code/vlfeat" subfolder)
 - PQ Kernel: http://pq-kernel.herokuapp.com (place files directly in the "code" subfolder)
 - LibSVM: https://www.csie.ntu.edu.tw/~cjlin/libsvm/ (after installation, add the corresponding path so that the functions ```svmtrain``` and ```svmpredict``` become available from everywhere in MATLAB)
-- GloVe: https://nlp.stanford.edu/projects/glove/ (can be installed and used indepenedtly)
+- GloVe: https://nlp.stanford.edu/projects/glove/ (can be installed and used independently)

 After installing the above frameworks, proceed as following:
 1. Extract the GloVe word vectors from each text document and save the results in the "code/data" subfolder.
 The output for each text document should be written in a different .txt file.
 The output file should contain comma separated values with one word vector per line.